-- change the type of permit you hold (for example, from a student to a work permit)
+- change your permit type (for example, from a student permit to a work permit) or

-- change a condition of your permit (for example, if you are studying and you want to change schools, or if you are working and your want to change jobs)
+- change your permit condition (for example, if you are studying and you want to change schools, or if you are working and you want to change jobs).

-Find out how to apply to extend your stay.
+Find out how to extend your visitor visa.

 Working or studying in Canada

-Most visitors to Canada are not allowed to work or study in Canada without permission.
+Most visitors to Canada cannot work or study in Canada without a permit.

-You must apply for a work permit or a study permit before coming to Canada.
+You must apply for a work or study permit before you come to Canada.
 If you are visiting Canada and you want to work or study, you must leave Canada and apply from your home country.
-However, in some cases, working or studying without a permit is allowed.
+In some cases, you are allowed to work or study without a permit.
 For more information, see: